AwsumN00b/GitMod/README.md

 Fix these things:
 - Edge cases all around (Specifics will be added as testing occurs)
 - check if overwriting files are smaller than original and ask user if they are sure about this action
-- Make repo open as soon as its cloned and also push if its the initial commit

 Add following functionalities:
 - function for picking files either by name or numerically, and both